5 Best and Practical Pestle Analysis Examples to Know

 Technological Factor: Excellent Use of Social Media

 • Nike gives importance to technology.
 It also needs to keep an eye on the technology it manufactures.
-It will help the company in competing well in the market.
+It will help the company compete well in the market.

 • R&D investment is the external technological factor that affects Nike.
-The constant changes the technology is an opportunity, and a threat as well.
+The constant changes the technology are an opportunity, and a threat as well.

 • It also has to make sure it is not involved in child labor or breaking employment rules.